LL.M. International and European Business Law

 This course is designed for graduates who wish to specialise in business law with a view to pursuing their research interests in this field or in preparing to work in busy international commercial firms or legal practice.
 Students choose from a large list of modules designed to deepen their knowledge of the laws surrounding corporate law, international trade law, international dispute resolution, international business tax law and more.
 Students on this LL.M. programme gain invaluable specialist knowledge.

 The LL.M.
 (International and European Business Law) is taught over a period of one academic year, commencing in September.
 The year is divided into two semesters during each of which students are required to take three modules.
 Each module is offered in one semester only and involves 22 hours of classwork.
 Various forms of assessment are utilised in the different modules.
-Where modules are assessed by way of examination, s the examinations are scheduled at the end of each semester, in January and April/May.
-Students may be required to take Supplemental examinations in late August/early September.
-In addition, all students must complete a research dissertation over the academic year on an approved theme under the supervision of a member of the School's academic staff.
+Where modules are assessed by way of examination, s the examinations are scheduled at the end of each semester, in December and April/May.
+Students may be required to take Supplemental examinations in August/September.
+In addition, all students must complete a research dissertation over the academic year on an approved theme.
 These dissertations must be submitted on or before the end of June.

 Having successfully completed this programme, students should be able to:

 - Identify, evaluate and synthesise jurisprudential theories and concepts as they apply to international and business law at a level appropriate to masters graduates;

 - Use appropriate legal, financial and economic theories, doctrines and concepts to identify, formulate, analyse and solve business and legal problems within national and international contexts;

 - Critically analyse the interplay between law and social change in a variety of different contexts as they pertain to international and business law;